Vortetty/gba-rtx/README.md

 cargo run --release
 ```

-## Starting development

-You can find the documentation for agb [here](https://docs.rs/agb/latest/agb/).

-You may also want to change the package name and version in `Cargo.toml` before you start.

 ## Shipping a .gba file for real hardware

 To make a game run on real hardware, you will need to convert the built file into a file suitable for